 - Serve as a network connection opportunity for network members

-The next book is being considered now, and those on the mailing list will receive a notification of the book selection soon.
+The AoCN leadership has chosen Give and Take: Why Helping Others Drives Our Success by Adam Grant.
 Alumni interested in participating are encouraged to sign up using the link below.
 Further details on the first meeting will be sent to book club members via email.

 How to participate: